 Empty states writing refers to the messages displayed when a screen has no content (e.g., an empty inbox, a new analytics dashboard).
 These are opportunities, not failures.

-An effective empty states writing message gives context, explains why the screen is empty, and provides a clear next action.
+An effective empty states writing message gives context, explains why the screen is empty, and provides a clear next action — the same principles that make SaaS signup microcopy effective: every word either reduces hesitation or adds to it.

 Avoiding Common UX Writing Mistakes